rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 ![harvest_hero](hho.jpg)

-[Harvest Hero Origins] is an Arcade Wave Defense game that has been in development by [@Gemdrop Games] for the past 10 months.
+[Harvest Hero Origins] is an Arcade Wave Defense game that has been in development by [Gemdrop Games] for the past 10 months.

-It is the studios first commercial release, developed in the [Emerald] game engine.
+It is the studio's first commercial release, developed in the [Emerald] game engine.

 The game is available now on Windows and Linux for $2.99 with